roman-milk/roman-milk.github.io/a-lady-and-the-student.md

+===

- ****** A Lady and the Student Ch.
-03 ****** byStoryTeller07© Marvin sat comfortably in an armchair, in the study, contemplating the progress of his new found affluence.
+Marvin sat comfortably in an armchair, in the study, contemplating the progress of his new found affluence.
 The first few tries at hypnosis had been a success, earning a small amount, and stirring the idea of taking advantage of a niche market.

  Almost a year ago Marvin worked in a laboratory, where the manager lusted after a secretary, Daisy.
 She took full advantage of the poor guy, without giving an inch.
 Marvin bet the nerdy, no hoper of a manager, that hypnosis would get her interested in him.